 Fuel for the Brain

-Fruits are glucose in the human body.
-The human brain uses only glucose to function.
+Fruits are glucose in the human body and the human brain uses only glucose to function.

+Glucose is the main fuel for the brain.
 Because neurons cannot store glucose, they depend on the bloodstream to deliver constant supply of glucose.
+So, this is very important for the brain activity.

 The level of glucose in our blood is very important as too much of it at a time can actually make our brain lose glucose.
 As the level of glucose in the blood stream increases, the brain depletes its energy supply, influencing our abilities to remember, learn and concentrate.